 Medical Check-Up

 When should a child have a medical check-up?
 Anytime your child has a question or needs to be evaluated for any cause, including lack of appetite, poor vision or developmental delays.
 The screening process is different for infants and young children.
 Many parents and doctors put babies and children off or try to wait until the child is older or when the child has symptoms of an illness or developmental delay.
 But delaying check-ups puts children at risk for serious health conditions and childhood illnesses.
+As a parent, you should find a pediatrician hawaii or other areas, who is a trusted professional.
+They can perform the necessary checks during important stages of development.

 A baby needs check-ups when they turn 1 year old.